gemfire/gemfire-developer-website/content/blog/vmware-gemfire-metrics-wavefront/index.md

 date: 2020-03-24
-description: In this particular case, Micrometer provides a simple way to create a Micrometer registry for Wavefront and we’ll plug this registry into an implementation of Apache Geode’s MetricsPublishingService.
-This will allow our Apache Geode Cluster to publish metrics to Wavefront.
+description: In this particular case, Micrometer provides a simple way to create a Micrometer registry for Wavefront and we’ll plug this registry into an implementation of VMware GemFire’s MetricsPublishingService.
+This will allow our VMware GemFire Cluster to publish metrics to Wavefront.
 lastmod: '2021-04-22'
 team:
 - Jason Huynh
-title: Publishing Apache Geode Metrics to Wavefront
+title: Publishing VMware GemFire Metrics to Wavefront
 type: blog
 ---

 ## Overview
 Micrometer support was added to Apache Geode in version 1.10.
 Micrometer is a popular metrics gathering library and has integrations with numerous monitoring products.
-In this particular case, Micrometer provides a simple way to create a Micrometer registry for [Wavefront](https://www.wavefront.com/) and we’ll plug this registry into an implementation of Apache Geode’s MetricsPublishingService.
-This will allow our Apache Geode Cluster to publish metrics to Wavefront.
+In this particular case, Micrometer provides a simple way to create a Micrometer registry for [Wavefront](https://www.wavefront.com/) and we’ll plug this registry into an implementation of VMware GemFire’s MetricsPublishingService.
+This will allow our VMware GemFire Cluster to publish metrics to Wavefront.

 ## Download the jar
 Download the [geode-wavefront-publisher](https://bintray.com/jasonhuynh/jhuynh1-maven/download_file?file_path=com%2Fgithub%2Fjhuynh1%2Fgeode%2Fwavefront%2Fgeode-wavefront-publisher%2F1.0%2Fgeode-wavefront-publisher-1.0-all.jar) jar into a known location.

-## Start up the Apache Geode Cluster
+## Start up the VMware GemFire Cluster
 Now we are ready to start a locator, we will supply the configurable values with our GFSH command.
 For the wavefront-source parameter, we will use “apache.geode” so we can identify the stats when searching for them in Wavefront.
 The default for the geode-wavefront-prefix is “wavefront” but we can configure this to whatever we choose.
 In this case I’ll use “wavefront.geode.jhuynh” to further distinguish my stats from others.